lauriannala/erlmastery/lib/erlmastery_web/templates/page/about.html.md

 ### Interests

 Functional programming with erlang and elixir.
 Efficient system development with c++ and rust.
-Improving my workflows with unix-tools such as vim, tmux and fish-shell.
+Improving my workflows with unix-tools such as vim, emacs, tmux and zsh.
 Making friends at work and having mostly productive, yet always fun pair-coding sessions.
 When I code by myself, I listen to dark ambient or snes soundtracks as background music.

 I love:
 * Reading books about software, lovecraftian horror, fantasy, mysticism and wisdom